dawit-0/gyro/README.md

 # <span style="color: #228B22;">GYRO</span>

-A local webapp for orchestrating Claude Code agents.
+A local webapp for orchestration of Claude agents.

 ## Architecture